 DH – From a studio perspective, to an even more conservative place: increasing budgets, tightening belts and the absence of any star who can actually open movies consistently (unlike, say, Tom Cruise in the ‘80s and ‘90s) will lead studios to back more remakes, sequels and adaptations of popular books (and comic books)… But at the same time, social media will open up direct access to filmmakers, agents, script readers etc like never before, meaning that anyone with an original idea may find it easier to connect with Hollywood.
 The interesting thing about the lack of stars is that content becomes king: people want to see Transformers or Battleship or G.I.
 Joe or Paranormal Activity or The Walking Dead or Game of Thrones or Rise of the Planet of the Apes or X-Men First Class or Hunger Games – and the audience doesn’t give a damn who’s playing the parts!
 Nobody is going to see a non-Hunger Games or X-Men film with Jennifer Lawrence (although that won’t stop Hollywood trying to carry on with the old system of trying to attach Actor A (who was in a big successful movie) to Project B just because they don’t know any different.
 Hollywood was, and is, and always will be, a crapshoot.
 The thing executives have to do is try to skew the odds as much in their favour as possible, to limit their exposure to risk – or at least make their decisions as justifiable as possible.
 If even the biggest flops look good on paper, people tend to keep their jobs.
 And that, in the current climate, is what executives will always put first.

 Thanks to Mr. Hughes for sitting down to answer some of these questions.
-If you love film and the minutia and personalities behind big projects that get made or ones that just could not get off the ground, you will want to pick up your copy of Tales From Development Hell (New Updated Edition): The Greatest Movies Never Made? from Amazon or if your into high tech reading order it for your Kindle.
+If you love film and the minutia and personalities behind big projects that get made or ones that just could not get off the ground, you will want to pick up your copy of Tales From Development Hell: The Greatest Movies Never Made? from Amazon.
 More of an SF fan?
 Why not check out Hughes’ book, The Greatest Sci-fi Movies Never Made?
 I ordered my copy last night and cannot wait to get it.